Hundred Flowers Campaign: Intent of the campaign

-Indeed, Mao responded to the accusation on July 1, 1956, editorial of People's Press:
+In a July 1, 1956 editorial, Mao wrote:

 Some say this is a conspiracy.
 We say this is an open strategy.
 Because we informed the enemy in advance: only by allowing the monsters and demons to come out of their lairs can we exterminate them; only by letting the poisonous weeds emerge from the ground can we easily uproot them.
 Don't farmers weed several times a year?
 Weeds, once removed, can still be used as fertilizer.
 Class enemies will inevitably seek opportunities to express themselves.
 They are unwilling to accept the downfall of the nation and the rise of communism.

+Academic research concludes that Mao's assertions that he was "drawing snakes from their holes" and luring out opponents were actually retrospective attempts by Mao to appear more in control than he in fact was.

 Professor Lin Chun characterizes as a "conspiracy theory" the depiction of the Hundred Flowers campaign as a calculated trap.
 In her analysis, this depiction is disputed by empirical research from archival sources and oral histories.
 She writes that many interpretations of the Hundred Flowers campaign "underestimate the fear on the part of Mao and party leadership over an escalating atmosphere of anticommunism within the communist world in the aftermath of the East European uprisings".

 Author Christine Vidal similarly rejects the idea of the campaign as being initially calculated to lure dissidents for later repression, stating that "the repression was not the initial aim of Mao and of his Hundred Flowers policy".